litestar-org/litestar/docs/lib/usage/caching.rst

 Starlite comes with the following builtin cache backends:

-By default, Starlite uses the :class:`SimpleCacheBackend <starlite.cache.SimpleCacheBackend>`, which stores values in local memory with the added security of async locks.
+By default, Starlite uses the :class:`MemoryStorageBackend <starlite.cache.MemoryStorageBackend>`, which stores values in local memory with the added security of async locks.
 This is fine for local development, but it's not a good solution for production environments.